VALUE-95/alx-low_level_programming/0x0C-more_malloc_free/README.md

-#Project: 0x0C - More malloc, free
+#project 0x0C - More malloc free
-The “malloc” or “memory allocation” method in C is used to dynamically allocate a single large block of memory with the specified size.
+he “malloc” or “memory allocation” method in C is used to dynamically allocate a single large block of memory with the specified size.